 Many students have had responsibility for their own spending money in high school, but for most students that has not included the living costs that they need to manage in college.
 Many students have never created a budget or had a credit card or checking account.
 Managing all expenses and finances is very different from most students’ high school spending.

 So helping your student manage expenses in college begins with a conversation.
-Start by asking your student what she knows about money management.
-Ask her what she’d like to learn.
-Even if you’re going to be giving your student her spending money in college, encourage her manage the money she receives.
-Help her practice financial responsibility.
+Start by asking your student what they know about money management.
+Ask them what they would like to learn.
+Even if you’re going to be giving your student spending money in college, encourage them manage the money they receive.
+Help your student practice financial responsibility.

 What should we talk about?

 You can start just about anywhere.
-Your student may understand some of the basic principles of wants vs. needs and money in vs. money out, but she may not know how to put that knowledge into practice.
-Whether your student’s budget is going to be meager or generous, helping her to be in control is the goal.
+Your student may understand some of the basic principles of wants vs. needs and money in vs. money out, but they may not know how to put that knowledge into practice.
+Whether your student’s budget is going to be meager or generous, helping them to be in control is the goal.

 Here are a few of the topics to approach: